Oxonmoot: History

+From the following year, 2021, Oxonmoot has been held as a hybrid event, both in person and online.

 Activities

 Oxonmoot takes place over a weekend and includes talks, art shows, reading circles, theatre performances, workshops, and social events such as quizzes, a banquet and a masquerade.
-The event closes with a remembrance ceremony called Enyalië at Tolkien's grave in Wolvercote cemetery.
-The Enyalië continues the tradition established during the first Oxonmoot of laying a wreath on the grave of Tolkien and his wife Edith, and includes words by the Chairman of the Tolkien Society, a selected reading from Tolkien, and a recital of the poem Namárië.

 Oxonmoot is a forum for presenting Tolkien research in the form of seminar papers and books, from academics such as John Garth, Tom Shippey, Verlyn Flieger, Michael D. C. Drout, and Elizabeth Solopova.